Hybrid Lie semi-group and cascade structures for the generalized Gaussian derivative model for visual receptive fields: Relations to previous work

 For handling the influence of geometric image transformations in terms of spatial scaling transformations in deep networks, provably scale covariant (also referred to as scale equivariant) network architectures have been developed by Worrall and Welling (\citeyear{WorWel19-NeuroIPS}), Bekkers (\citeyear{Bek20-ICLR}), Sosnovik {\em et al.\/} (\citeyear{SosSzmSme20-ICLR,SosMosSme21-BMVC}), Lindeberg (\citeyear{Lin20-JMIV,Lin22-JMIV}), Jansson and Lindeberg (\citeyear{JanLin21-ICPR,JanLin22-JMIV}), Zhu {\em et al.\/} (\citeyear{ZhuQiuCalSapChe22-JMLR}), Penaud {\em et al.\/} (\citeyear{PenVelAng22-ICIP}), Sangalli {\em et al.\/} (\citeyear{SanBluVelAng22-BMVC}), Zhan {\em et al.\/} (\citeyear{ZhaSunLi22-ICCRE}), Yang {\em et al.\/} (\citeyear{YanDasMah23-arXiv}), Wimmer {\em et al.\/} (\citeyear{WimGolDanMaiCre23-arXiv}), Barisin {\em et al.\/} (\citeyear{BarSchRed24-JMIV,BarAngSchRed24-SIIMS}) and Perzanowski and Lindeberg (\citeyear{PerLin25-JMIV}).
 These classes of deep networks have specifically been demonstrated to handle image data subject to scaling variations in a much more robust way compared to non-covariant deep networks.

-With the in this paper combined treatment of 4 main classes of geometric image transformations involving (i)~spatial scaling transformations, (ii)~spatial affine transformations, (iii)~Galilean transformations and (iv)~temporal scaling transformations, the underlying aims of this work bear close similarities to approaches in the area of geometric deep learning (Bronstein {\em et al.\/} \citeyear{BroBruCohVel21-arXiv}, Gerken {\em et al.\/} \citeyear{GerAroCarLinOhlPetPer23-AIRev}), which also consider visual processing operations that are covariant under wider classes of geometric image transformations.
+With the combined treatment of the 4 main classes of geometric image transformations considered in this paper, involving (i)~spatial scaling transformations, (ii)~spatial affine transformations, (iii)~Galilean transformations and (iv)~temporal scaling transformations, the underlying aims of this work bear close similarities to approaches in the area of geometric deep learning (Bronstein {\em et al.\/} \citeyear{BroBruCohVel21-arXiv}, Gerken {\em et al.\/} \citeyear{GerAroCarLinOhlPetPer23-AIRev}), which also consider visual processing operations that are covariant under wider classes of geometric image transformations.

 For an introductory overview of Lie groups and Lie algebras, to which the presented relations between receptive field responses for different values of the filter parameters will be closely related to, see {\em e.g.\/}\ Hall (\citeyear{Hal15-book}).
 For an extensive treatment of one-parameter semi-groups and their infinitesimal generators, see Hille and Phillips (\citeyear{HilPhi57}).
 For further relations between semi-groups and partial differential equations as well as extensions of the theory to two-parameter semi-groups, to which the presented methodology will also bear very close relations, see Pazy (\citeyear{Paz83-Book}), Goldstein (\citeyear{Gol85-book}) and Al-Sharif and Khalil (\citeyear{ShaKha04-ApplMathComp}).